1coderookie/BSB-LPB-LAN_EN/docs/chap03.md

 The following overview contains details of the configuration parameters 6220-6228.
 Usually these parameters can only be queried via the BSB-LPB-LAN adapter!

 An exception in the following list of controllers is the model AVS75.390.
 This is an extension module (EWM) for the RVS controller type to add more connection possibilities and consumers like pumps.
-Up to two EWMs can be connected per RVS controller.

 <img src="https://raw.githubusercontent.com/1coderookie/BSB-LPB-LAN_EN/master/docs/pics/AVS75.jpg">